How To Introduce Two Cats

 • Being indoors is an added stressor for the outdoor cat.
 Give your new cat added time to adjust to this new experience and keep their first days in your home as stress-free as possible.

 • Consider keeping the outdoor cat indoors full-time.
 You may already know this if you have an indoor cat, but the outdoors poses many risks.
-Indoor cats are healthier, live longer, and face less stress. (source)
+Indoor cats are healthier, live longer, and face less stress. (source) It can be difficult for both you and the outdoor cat to adjust to keeping them indoors full-time, but it’s also worth it!

 • Don’t forget playtime!
 Playtime is important for all cats, but particularly for an outdoor cat during this transition period.
 Outdoors, they can roam and hunt to their heart’s content.
 Indoors, they need play to mimic hunting and to keep them active.